 What constitutes an asset and how does it differ from a company expense?

 First of all, it is important that we distinguish between an asset and an expense.
-It is generally accepted that a purchase be considered an asset rather than an expense if it is an item that has an on-going use from year to year such as the examples given above.
+It is generally accepted that a purchase is considered to be an asset rather than an expense if it is an item that has an on-going use from year to year such as the examples given above.
 Assets are ‘capitalised’ and included in the company balance sheet as assets rather than being written off to profit and loss as an expense would be.

 A valid expense is 100% tax deductible which means that a company can claim tax relief on it but depreciation charges on an asset are not.
 A company can instead claim ‘capital allowances’ on the cost of their equipment and these capital allowances are set in the budget each year and will vary depending upon the type of asset.
 Read on to find out more about Capital Allowances